Humanities and Social Sciences

 - Plus Plan

-An inquiry-based assessment task in which students will demonstrate their understanding of the importance of their local environment.
+An assessment task in which students will identify the importance of all to care for our natural environment.

 - Plus Plan

-A 60 minute lesson in which students will explore the significance of vegetation endemic to the survival of Aboriginal and/or Torres Strait Islander peoples.
+A 60 minute lesson in which students will identify that their place is also the place of Aboriginal and Torres Strait Islander Peoples.